Albeoris/Troublemaker/README.md

 # Troublemaker
 This is a toolkit for localizing the "Troubleshooter" game.

-Hello friends!
-Recently I joined a team of translators who are working on translating the game into Russian.
-The first thing I came across was the lack of convenient tools for translation.
-Especially with dialogs, since phrases in the dictionary files go out of order.
-In addition, it is not always clear who speaks to whom, with what emotions.

-To solve this, I wrote a small application that helps with translation.

 The program requires internal game resources.
 Dandylion allowed to distribute them with the program, while maintaining copyright.
 Therefore, I remind you that all game resources belong to Dandylion.co.kr.
 Please do not infringe copyright.